Watch the webinar now:

 What are risk classes?

 Risk classes are categories that are used to systematically classify risks.
-They are used to identify and evaluate potential sources of danger and to take suitable measures to minimize risk.
+They are used to identify and evaluate potential sources of danger and to take suitable risk management measures.
 In procurement, risk classes help to classify suppliers and procurement processes according to their risk potential and thus make risk management more effective.

 Core elements of risk classification